Your Guide to Creating a Living Trust: Georgia Laws & More

 Trust vs Will in Georgia

-Many people have heard the terms “trust” and “will”, but very few know the differences between the two.
-Both are useful estate planning tools that serve different purposes but can be used together to create a complete estate plan.
+Many people have heard “trust” and “will,” but few know the differences.
+Both are applicable estate planning tools that serve different purposes but can be used together to create a complete estate plan.

 A will, also known as a Last Will and Testament, is a document that states who receives your property after your death with an appointed legal representative to execute your wishes.
-A trust, on the other hand, is a legal arrangement used to manage your property while alive and distribute it following your death.
+On the other hand, a trust is a legal arrangement used to manage your property while alive and distribute it following your death.

 Executing a Living Trust in Georgia Without a Complete Estate Plan